-- The coordinates of your current location are listed here, using whatever coordinate format that has been set for that survey in Survey123 Connect.
+- The coordinates of your current location are listed here, using the coordinate format that has been set for that survey in Survey123 Connect.
 Pressing the area copies the location coordinates into the geosearch bar, allowing you to define a different location.
-Altitude will also be included here if it has been enabled for the question; for more information, see Geopoints.
+Altitude is also included here if it has been enabled for the question.
+For more information, see Geopoints.
 In addition, pressing and holding on these coordinates will perform a reverse geocode to give you the location, placed above the coordinates.
 As with the coordinates, pressing the location will copy it into the geosearch bar.

-Accessed from the Menu on the app's initial page, Settings contains a number of options and choices to customize the Survey123 field app to your preference.
+Accessed from the Menu button on the app's initial page, Settings contains a number of options and choices to customize the Survey123 field app.

-The slider on the Text tab allows you to alter the scale of text within the app, up to 200 percent of the default.
+The slider on the Text tab allows you to change the scale of text in the app, up to 200 percent of the default.
 The text preview updates in real time to display the currently selected scale.

 Designate the Map Library Folder, from which the app will pull offline basemaps.
-The Map Library can be accessed within the app through the Menu button in the Settings pages.
+The Map Library can be accessed in the app through the Menu button on the Settings pages.